arminshfatemi/chat_application/README.md

 this endpoint is a websocket, after joining, if the room you are joined get a message it will send a notification in the channel to notify the user

+NOTE: the notification of the room will just work if you are the room that is notification for